Respect for Human Rights

 Initiatives Related to Customers

-While the national technical intern training system and specified skilled worker system are under review, we held seminars on topics such as the technical intern training system and human rights issues.
-We also collaborate with organizations sending workers from abroad to support shinkin banks’ customers in utilizing foreign human resources in a way that respects human rights.
+As improvements are made to the operation of the national technical intern training system and specified skilled worker system, the SCB collaborates with organizations sending workers from abroad to conduct seminars so that shinkin banks’ customers can use foreign human resources in a way that respects human rights.

 Initiatives Related to Suppliers